choyt/react-accessible-components/README.md

     * Control + A (Optional): Selects all options in the list.
 Optionally, if all options are selected, it may also unselect all options.

 ### NOTE
 * DOM focus (the active element) is functionally distinct from the selected state.
-For more details, see this description of differences between focus and selection.
 * The listbox role supports the aria-activedescendant property, which provides an alternative to moving DOM focus among treeitem elements when implementing keyboard navigation.
-For details, see Managing Focus in Composites Using aria-activedescendant.
 * In a single-select listbox, moving focus may optionally unselect the previously selected option and select the newly focused option.
 This model of selection is known as "selection follows focus".
 Having selection follow focus can be very helpful in some circumstances and can severely degrade accessibility in others.
-For additional guidance, see Deciding When to Make Selection Automatically Follow Focus.
 * If selecting or unselecting all options is an important function, implementing separate controls for these actions, such as buttons for "Select All" and "Unselect All", significantly improves accessibility.
 * If the options in a listbox are arranged horizontally:
   * Down Arrow performs as Right Arrow is described above, and vice versa.